xnick7x/Managing-Packages-with-npm/README.md

-# Repo for fCC npm challenges
+## Code for freeCodeCamp npm challenges
-## contains starting code.